 California: Padded practices begin on Dec.
 14 with games starting Jan.
 8

 Colorado: After initially moving football to 2021, schools were given the option to opt in to having a fall football season if they wanted.
-218 schools will begin games on Oct.
+218 schools began games on Oct.
 8. 58 schools will play in the spring.

 District of Columbia: Practices begin Feb.
 1 and games start Feb.
 22.